cosmos72/hyperluminal-mem/README.md

    with the advantage that the second and third versions automatically check for length overflows and can exploit tail-call optimizations.

-   It supports the same types as `MWRITE` below, and can be extended similarly to support arbitrary types, see `MSIZE-OBJECT` for details.
+   `msize` supports the same types as `MWRITE` below, and can be extended similarly to support arbitrary types, see `MSIZE-OBJECT` for details.

-- `MWRITE` serializes a Lisp value, writing it into raw memory.
+- `(MWRITE ptr index end-index value)` serializes a Lisp value, writing it into raw memory.
    It is defined as:

         (defun mwrite (ptr index end-index value)
           (declare (type maddress ptr)